jeremyfelt/webconference-2014/talk.md

 To constantly ship, we can rely on rapid, incremental improvements.

-These increments allow us to make a few assertions:
+In doing so, we make a few assertions:

 * Many small enhancements will go unnoticed by many people.
 * Large features will be broken down into smaller pieces.
-These can be tested individually before being combined as part of a major effort.
+	* These can be tested individually before being combined as part of a major effort.
 * Bugs introduced into the system will have smaller effects.
-These bugs will be found and resolved quicker in a release cycle.
+	* These bugs will be found and resolved quicker in a release cycle.
 * For this to be successful, a clean and clear workflow must exist.
 * Development should be a mirror of production that everybody can work with.